elbywan/zap/README.md

 Zap is written in [Crystal](https://crystal-lang.org/) which is a compiled language, which means that it should be faster than JavaScript.
 It can easily tap into system calls and use the fastest ones depending on the platform (_for instance [clonefile](https://www.manpagez.com/man/2/clonefile/)_).
 It is also an excellent fit when dealing with concurrent tasks.

-Crystal also has _experimental_ support for parallelism and can dispatch fibers to a pool of worker threads, which means that Zap can take advantage of multiple cores.
-This is especially useful when dealing with CPU-bound tasks like parsing package manifests.
+Crystal also has _experimental_ support for parallelism and can dispatch fibers to a pool of worker threads, which means that zap can take advantage of multiple cores.
+This is especially useful when dealing with CPU-bound tasks.

+On top of that, zap will also try to cache package manifests in order to avoid unnecessary network calls in a performant way using [messagepack](https://msgpack.org/).

 ## Development